nbro/variational-continual-learning/dgm/README.md

 to train a model.
 Here the arguments are:

-data_name: the name of your data, e.g. mnist or notmnist.
-If you want to test it on other datasets then you need to write your own data loading codes accordingly.
+`data_name`: the name of your data, e.g. mnist or notmnist.

+If you want to test it on other datasets, then you need to write your own data loading codes accordingly.

-method: be sure that method is one of the following:
+`method`: be sure that method is one of the following:

-+ noreg: none of the continual learning method is in use, just naive online learning
++ `noreg`: none of the continual learning method is in use, just naive online learning

-+ ewc: the EWC method with our implimentation adapted to VAEs
++ `ewc`: the EWC method with our implementation adapted to VAEs

-+ laplace: Laplace propagation (LP) method adapted to VAEs
++ `laplace`: Laplace propagation (LP) method adapted to VAEs

-+ SI: the Synaptic Intelligence method adapted to VAEs
++ `SI`: the Synaptic Intelligence method adapted to VAEs

-+ onlinevi: the VCL method, which essentially runs online variational inference
++ `onlinevi`: the VCL method, which essentially runs online variational inference

-lbd is the lambda or c parameters for ewc/laplace/si, for other methods lbd is ineffectived
+`lbd` is the lambda or `c` parameters for ewc/laplace/si, for other methods `lbd` doesn't have any effect.

-You can also modify the configurations in config.py to determine the total epochs and the split of the tasks.
+You can also modify the configurations in `config.py` to determine the total epochs and the split of the tasks.

+### Example

+    python exp.py mnist si 1.0

 ## To evaluate a model

 To evaluate test-LL, run

     python eval_ll.py data_name method lbd